yosemiteyss/discord-chat-bot/README.md

 ## Features
 - Support multiple chat services
+- Support switching chat models dynamically
 - Forward request through VPN using Gluetun

+## Commands
+- `/chat`: Send a message to the chat service
+- `/model`: Change the chat model
+- `/count_token`: Count the number of tokens in a message

 ## Configuration
 1. Copy `.env.example` to `.env`